davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 This algorithm felt a bit weird to me when I first saw it because it's directly comparing floating-point numbers, which is probably the biggest thing you're never supposed to do with floating-point numbers.
 Well, this is one of the rare exceptions to the rule.
 If the _z_ value is ever the exact same binary value as a previous _z_ it will naturally become an infinite loop since the algorithm is deterministic - the same input will always generate the same output.

 When I implemented this I had no concept of how much or little it improved the speed.
-Lets come back to it later to see if we can answer that...
+Let's come back to it later to see if we can answer that...

 ### What optimization _aren't_ we doing?

-Lets take a look at a plain rendering of the set again:
+Let's take a look at a plain rendering of the set again:

 ![Crisp B/W Mandelbrot](/buddhabrot/crisp_mandelbrot.png)